botiqueme/dev-docs/endpoint-design-guidelines/property.alfredhospitality.ai/2 - update_property.md

 ### **Endpoint: `/update_property`**

 #### **Purpose**
-This endpoint allows users to update an existing property, modifying attributes such as the property name or placeholder values.
-Users can only update properties **associated with their tenant**.
+This endpoint allows users to update an existing property, modifying attributes such as the property name or description values.
+Users can only update properties **associated with their user_id**.

 ---